dtcenter/METplotpy/metplotpy/plots/roc_diagram/README.rst

 Clone the METcalcpy repository

-Include the METcalcpy path in your PYTHONPATH environment
+Include the path to the METcalcpy in your PYTHONPATH environment

 e.g. if your path to METcalcpy is /home/username/METcalcpy